shirish93/shirish93.github.io/_posts/2024-02-16-ollama-mac.md

 However, there are some potential limitations:

 **Hardware requirements**: Running larger LLMs locally requires powerful hardware, particularly a hefty GPU, which can be expensive.
 **Limited scalability**: Local LLMs typically have lower processing power and memory compared to cloud-based options.
-This limits their ability to handle very large tasks.
+This limits their ability to handlelarge tasks.
 However, that is changing, as even 'small' models are competing with the capacities of the best models.

 3. Setting Up Your Mac for Local LLMs (Disclaimer & Requirements)